Here is a very good recipe for a beef burger, white cheese sauce.

 - Brush the base of the bread with white cheese sauce.
 Reserve to finalize the dish.

-- Spread the washed and squeezed salad leaves on top, a few slices of onions and tomatoes, the cooked steak, then tomatoes and onions again.
+- Spread out the washed and squeezed salad leaves, a few slices of onions and tomatoes, the cooked steak, then tomatoes and onions again.